nebari-dev/nebari-docs/docs/docs/community/code-contributions.md

 ## Set up your local Nebari repository

-1. Create a personal copy of the [Nebari repository][nebari-repo] by clicking the `fork` button in the top-right scorner.
+1. Create a personal copy of the [Nebari repository][nebari-repo] by clicking the `fork` button in the top-right corner.

 2. Clone the forked project to your local computer: